-- defines what biodiversity is, - highlights the benefits it can provide to agricultural operations, - outlines the role agricultural landscapes play in maintaining biodiversity, - discusses the potential conflicts between agriculture and biodiversity, - lists the global benefits of, and threats to maintaining biodiversity, and - identifies current national and international efforts to conserve biodiversity.
+- ► defines what biodiversity is, - ► highlights the benefits it can provide to agricultural operations, - ► outlines the role agricultural landscapes play in maintaining biodiversity, - ► discusses the potential conflicts between agriculture and biodiversity, - ► lists the global benefits of, and threats to maintaining biodiversity, and - ► identifies current national and international efforts to conserve biodiversity.

-Maintaining biodiversity can enhance agricultural productivity and stability.
 By reading through the Overview, producers will gain a greater appreciation of their role in biodiversity conservation.